Nuremberg–Erfurt high-speed railway: Outlook

 The planned date of commissioning has been postponed several times.
 Thus, in July 1997, the commissioning of the new line was still expected in 2004.
 In December 2006, the Federal Government and Deutsche Bahn AG announced that the new line would be completed in 2016.
 In May 2006, the opening year was given as 2020 in a response to a parliamentary question from the Green Party, although the Federal Minister of Transport Wolfgang Tiefensee indicated at the opening of the Nürnberg-Ingolstadt high-speed line, that the line would be opened in 2016/2017.
 At the end of 2007 the Süddeutsche Zeitung reported that the line would not be completed until 2041.
 Later, it became known that 2041 had been used in a meeting of the board of directors to refer to the completion date of the upgraded line between Fürth and Ebensfeld.
 The new line is still planned to be completed by 2017 at the latest.
 Commissioning is now scheduled for the timetable change on 8 December 2017.
 According to information from mid-2015, this date is tight, but it can be kept. €29 million were provided for the new line from the Konjunkturpaket I ("stimulus package I").
 In December 2006, a parliamentary support group was founded called Vollendung des Verkehrsprojektes Deutsche Einheit Nr.
 8 ("Completion of German Unity transport project No. 8"), comprising over twenty Bundestag deputies.
 The parliamentarians were keen to accelerate the completion of the line.
-In April 2007, Transport Minister Tiefensee confirmed with the support group that the line would be completied by 2016, but in May 2008 the parliamentarians announced 2017 as the completion date in a press release.
+In April 2007, Transport Minister Tiefensee confirmed with the support group that the line would be completed by 2016, but in May 2008 the parliamentarians announced 2017 as the completion date in a press release.

 The symbolic closing of the gap was celebrated on 9 September 2016.
 High-speed runs were due to begin on 17 October 2016.
 Trials will begin at 160 km/h and will be increased in 20-km/h increments until ultimately 330 km/h is achieved.
 The runs will take about three weeks and the data will be evaluated over several months.